 Watch: Nostalgic memories at Drumraymond Blondes as the Griffin Brothers bail the May hay

+Watch: Nostalgic memories at Drumraymond Blondes as the Griffin Brothers bale the May hay

 “They were watched on by the next two generations of Griffins, hoping to get a proper education.”